typedb/typedb/docs/spec.md

 ### Match

-As described in "Match semantics".
+As described in "Match behavior".

 ### Insert

-As described in "Insert semantics".
+As described in "Insert behavior".

 ### Delete

-As described in "Delete semantics".
+As described in "Delete behavior".

 ### Update

-As described in "Update semantics".
+As described in "Update behavior".

 ### Put

-As described in "Put semantics".
+As described in "Put behavior".

 ### Fetch